 - You have the right to opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” link in the marketing communications we send you, by going to our Preference Center, or by using the contact details provided under the “How to contact us” heading below.
 Please note that opting-out of the receipt of marketing communications from us does not opt you out of receiving important business communications related to your current relationship with us, such as communications about your subscriptions or event registrations, service announcements or security information.

 - You can manage your cookie preferences by visiting our Cookie Consent Manager.

 - If we have collected and processed your Personal Data with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your Personal Data conducted in reliance on lawful processing grounds other than consent.

 - You have the right to complain to a data protection authority about our collection and use of your Personal Data.
 For more information, please contact your local supervisory authority.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

-If you are a visitor to our Website from the EEA or the United Kingdom, our legal basis for collecting and using the Personal Data described above will depend on the Personal Data concerned and the specific context in which we collect it.
+If you are a visitor to our Websites from the EEA or the United Kingdom, our legal basis for collecting and using the Personal Data described above will depend on the Personal Data concerned and the specific context in which we collect it.